michaeljsteel/NumBAT/docs/source/install.rst

 #.
 Choose a location for the base directory for building |NUMBAT| and supporting libraries,
     say ``c:\Users\<myname>\numbat``, which we will refer to as ``<NumBAT_BASE>``.

 #.
-Use the Start Menu to open the *Acaconda prompt*.
+Use the Start Menu to open a Windows terminal.
-   This is simply a Windows terminal with some Anaconda python environment variables pre-defined.

 #.
 In the terminal window, change to the ``<NumBAT_BASE>`` directory, then execute the following commands::